 How do I create a clientflow?

-As mentioned, most independent business owners already have a clientflow (or more likely, multiple clientflows).
-Unless you’re a brand new business, you likely have a process of how you communicate and exchange information with your clients to get from first inquiry to final payment and referral.
+As mentioned, most independent business owners already have a clientflow.
+Unless you’re a brand new business, you likely have a process of how you communicate and exchange information with your clients to get from the first inquiry to the final payment and referral.

-So you may not necessarily need to create a new clientflow but rather think about how you can optimize your existing processes to create a more streamlined experience that takes the entire client journey into consideration.
+So you may not necessarily need to create a new clientflow but rather think about how you can optimize your existing processes.
+With a clientflow management platform, like HoneyBook, you can easily identify opportunities for improvement and create a more streamlined experience that takes the entire client journey into consideration.

-Start by documenting your current or desired clientflow.
+Start by mapping your current or desired clientflow.
 Consider each step that we listed above and ask the following questions:

 How do your clients find you?